-- Trauma Conga Line: Dear lord!
-In order: She lost her family and village to an avalanche, adopted by another family and forced to endure Cold-Blooded Torture until she died during which she finally found love, only to have that love brutally murdered in front of her.
+- Trauma Conga Line: In order: She lost her family and village to an avalanche, adopted by another family and forced to endure Cold-Blooded Torture until she died, during which she finally found love, only to have that love brutally murdered in front of her as she laid dying.
 Would someone give this poor girl a hug?!

 - Virgin Sacrifice: Sacrified as part of her role as the Tattooed Priestess.

 - Walking Shirtless Scene: She's topless, though the tattoos conceal any details.